mukuwaba/CSharpCode/DogHouseExample.md

         Console.WriteLine ("We're about to \"build\" a doghouse from a blueprint");

+        DogHouseBlueprint myFirstDogHouse = new DogHouseBlueprint
+        //have to give the new object a type = myFirstDogHouse
+        //a reference to the thing you create

     }//End: main
 }//End DogHouseExample

 public class DogHouseBlueprint{
+    //tells the complier how to 'build' something

-    string   name   = ""//Name of the dog string   color  = "white";
+    string   name   = "";//Name of the dog string   color  = "white";
     int      weight = 10;//lbs